QualitativeDataRepository/iqmrnavigator/instructors/honoraria-logistics.md

 If driving your own vehicle to Syracuse, the University will reimburse you at its mileage rate then in force.
 Travel must be commensurate with the terms [set forth in the University's travel policy](https://policies.syr.edu/policies/administrative-and-financial/travel-policy/){:target="_blank"}.

 ## Paperwork and Forms
+We will request that you complete a tax form while you are in Syracuse which we need in order to process your honorarium and reimbursement.
+After your time at IQMR, please upload to the dedicated Dropbox folder (instructions provided in an email prior to IQMR) a single PDF with an electronic receipt with the cost of your flight, as well as your tax form if you did not complete it while at IQMR.

 Choose from W-9 or W-8BEN (consult your accountant if you have any questions).
 The payee is responsible to know their tax status and appropriate withholding form to file, and should consult their tax advisor for guidance if needed.
 -   [W-8BEN](https://finance.syr.edu/wp-content/uploads/2019/02/fw8ben.pdf){:target="_blank"} \[PDF\] form (Part I and Part III only) to claim nonresident tax status